Padraig Harrington: 2008 winner looking forward to Open Championship at Royal Birkdale

 Three-time major champion Padraig Harrington will be relishing the prospect of this phase of the golf season probably more than any of the other top stars in the game.

 The European Tour's 'links swing' of seaside golf begins with the Irishman's home open at Portstewart.
-After this week's Irish Open it is the Scottish Open at Dundonald before The Open itself at Royal Birkdale.
+After this week's Irish Open, it is the Scottish Open at Dundonald before The Open itself at Royal Birkdale.

-Three consecutive weeks of golf in its most traditional form which demands shot-making skills, imagination, power and touch.
+Three consecutive weeks of golf in its most traditional form, which demands shot-making skills, imagination, power and touch.

-Over the years Harrington has been blessed with all these attributes and this upcoming spell concludes at the venue where he won the second of his two Opens, a place where he played the golf of his life.
+Over the years, Harrington has been blessed with all these attributes and this forthcoming spell concludes at the venue where he won the second of his two Opens, a place where he played the golf of his life.

 Now 45, this most articulate of golfing ambassadors is one of the senior figures on tour, blessed with rare intelligence and perspective.